Why did Chris Eubank Jr egg Conor Benn and what happened with the failed drugs tests?

 Eubank Jr vs Benn is scheduled for Saturday, 26 April at Tottenham Hotspur Stadium in London.

-The main card will start at 5pm BST, with main-event ring walks expected at around 10.30pm BST.
+Main-card coverage will start at 5pm BST, with main-event ring walks expected at around 10pm BST.

 The event will stream live on DAZN pay-per-view in more than 200 countries worldwide.
 The PPV is priced at £19.95 in the UK, $24.99 in the US, and €24.99 in Europe.
 The event will also air live on Sky Sports Box Office in the UK at a cost of £19.95.